alttch/bma-benchmark/README.md

     });
 ```

-The *benchmark_stage* attribute has **check** option, which behaves similarly.
+The *benchmark_stage* attribute has got **check** option, which behaves
-If used, the function body MUST (not return but) END with a bool as well.
+similarly.
+If used, the function body MUST (not return but) END with a bool as
+well.

 If any errors are reported, additional columns appear, success count, error
 count and error rate: